 Translated by Karl Krause

 LGBT in Cambodia – Implement, not just accept

 Even if homosexuality has never been illegal in the country’s history, same-sex relationships are still not recognized before the law.
 There are also no anti-discrimination laws in place, not even talking about the right to get married or to adopt a child.

-The annual updated ranking of Spartacus’ Gay Travel Index for 2019 informs travelers about the situation of lesbians, gays, bisexuals and transgender people in 197 countries and regions around the world.
+The annual updated ranking of Spartacus’ Gay Travel Index for 2021 informs travelers about lesbians, gays, bisexuals, and transgender people in 202 countries and regions around the world.
 Which countries are gay-friendly?
 Where do LGBTQ + travelers have to be extra careful?

 Discrimination by teachers

 The conservative attitude of the parent generation can also be found in the teachers at Cambodian schools because studies have shown that more than half of the teaching staff are actively involved in teasing LGBT people.
 CCHR has therefore developed a program to create more understanding of the spectrum of sexual identity in schools.
 “However, the students are not the problem,” says activist Sidara Nuon, “the younger generation is tolerant.
 But if the teachers simply ignore the teaching material or are not behind it themselves, the best curriculum will not help.”
 Therefore, once the SOGI program has officially become part of the curriculum, the NGO also wants to offer workshops for teachers or lesson plans.

 After coming out, rejected by parents